bPlugins/audio-player-block/readme.txt

 = Feedback =
-- Liked that plugin?
+- Liked this plugin?
 Hate it?
 Want a new feature?
 [Send me some feedback](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =